 Simply changing your mind prior to your trip may not be sufficient for a successful claim regarding cancellation costs.

 If medical conditions aren’t disclosed or covered by the policy at the time of purchase, exclusions may apply to coverage related to those conditions.

 You must take care of your belongings as you would at home – if your luggage is stolen while unattended, your insurance won’t pay.

 Claims arising from reckless behaviour, excessive drinking or taking recreational drugs will likely be rejected.

 Check what sports and activities are covered under your policy as certain high-risk activities might be excluded.

-Travelling to specific regions against the advice of the government or your insurer, for example regarding security threats or extreme weather events, may result in unsuccessful claims because the events are no longer unforeseeable circumstances.
+Travelling to specific regions against the advice of the government or your insurer, for example regarding lockdowns, security threats or extreme weather events, may result in unsuccessful claims because the events are no longer unforeseeable circumstances.